 - Chairman, National Drug and Alcohol Research Centre

 - Chairman, Advisory Board, Telco Together Foundation Bob is also a Member of the University of New South Wales Medicine Advisory Council.

 Bob is also a Member of the University of New South Wales Medicine Advisory Council.
-In his role on the Vocus Board, Bob sits on the Technology & Transformation Committee.
+In his role on the Vocus Board, Bob sits on the Nomination Committee.